Use the Key Drivers tool to find patterns that are having the most effect on the metric that you want to improve.

 Understanding different aspects of the data

-When analyzing data using the Key Drivers tool you can change the 'By understanding' control to view the data through different dimensions.
+When analyzing data using the Key Drivers tool you can change the 'Report By' control to view the data through different dimensions.

 The most important three views are:

-- 'Analysis' - The list of insights in the current analysis.
+Report Insights - The list of insights in the selected report.

 Visualizing the results